What is Norovirus?

 If you are cleaning up vomit or diarrhea, follow these tips to reduce the risk of getting infected:

 - Clean the soiled area with soap and hot water.
-The same cleaning cloth or sponge should not be used to clean other areas of the house as this may spread the virus.
+Do not use the same cleaning cloth or sponge to clean other areas of the house as this may spread the virus